IuliiaKonovalova/team_3_april_hackathon/README.md

 [Click Here](TESTING.md) to view the full testing steps that were completed on every device and browser.

 ## Deployment
+Github
+The repository was first created by logging into a GitHub account:

+Clicking the 'new' green button.

+This then prompts to another page with asks for a name for the new repositary.
+Above this input there is a dropdown menu offering a selection of various templates to utilise with the repository.
+The Code Institute template was chosen in order to faciliate all the shortcuts included within it to make my workflow as fast as possible.

 **How to fork the GitHub Repository**

+### Cloning and Forking

+In order to clone the repository, the user must visit the repository page.

+Cloning by command line: Click the button beside the green button titled 'code', there you will be given various options on how you would like to clone the repository.
+You must then type 'git clone' into your own workspace along with the repo URL and enter.

+### Forking

+Go to the repositary page.
+In the top right of the page, below the navbar, click the 'fork' button.
+The fork should now be in your repositories.

 **How to run this project locally**